Now that introductions are out of the way, let me take you through my blogging journey.

 Then, I moved to Germany.
 In 3 weeks, I realied that I had ventured into a market very different from the one back home.
 English blogs were non-existent and PRs worked with a closed network of bloggers.
 There was no luxe in lifestyle, fashion was dismal, and backpacking was the favourite travel mode.
 I was completely out of my element.
 I took my first break from blogging then, in 2016.
 I just had nothing to say.

 After a couple of months, when I had somewhat settled in, I restarted.
 I wrote about my life, settling in as an expat, the many visits to Bürgeramt and Ausländerbehörde, travel, food and relationship.
+Life as an expat is not always easy, especially where your finances are concerned.
+For example, one of my friends recently moved to Germany after having lived in the USA all of her life and she was so confused about what to do about her taxes.
+Fortunately, there are now websites such as Expat Tax Online where expats can get the financial support and advice they need.
 But the issue remain unresolved – I had negligent readership.
 That’s when I discovered Facebook groups and started sharing my content there.
 It worked!
 Some people liked what they read, and shared.
 Things started to look up again.

 Then I moved to Berlin, and got busy with a fulltime job that needed two of me to get things done.
 I would write on and off, connected with more people on social media, and just sailed through 2017-2018.
 Cherry Cross was fun but not rewarding.
 And I was too busy for just fun.